Caravan (1971 film): Plot

 When Sunita enters Monica's dressing room, she sees Monica and Rajan together, revealing that she was complicit in his plan.
 Rajan says that he is afraid of Karamchand, who would sacrifice his life for Sunita and will be in Bangalore in two months.
 After Rajan sees Sunita, she sneaks back into the lorry, planning to travel with their caravan to Bangalore and Montu sneaks Sunita into their tent.
 When Mohan finds out, Sunita promises to be their servant in repayment, but since she doesn't know how to cook, Montu steals Ratna's food and serves it as Sunita's.
 After Ratna confronts her, Mohan kicks Sunita out for causing Johnny and Montu to lie to him, but Johnny convinces Mohan to bring Sunita back.
 Then Nisha, Mithalal Tota's prized dancer who is smitten with Mohan, attacks Sunita, so, in response, Mohan lies to Nisha, telling her that Sunita is his future wife.
 At Nisha's performance at a warehouse in Poona, she refuses to go on stage unless they abandon Sunita.
 To avoid the owner calling the police, Mohan tells Sunita to go dance alongside him.

 After Sunita escapes from Rajan's men, who kidnapped her at the market, she is taken to the hospital to treat her injuries.
 When the nurse mentions Mohan's concern for her survival, Sunita falls in love with him.
 Mohan then proposes, but she refuses, thinking about her marriage to Rajan, and as a result, Mohan turns to alcohol.
 Since Rajan plans to kill Monica after Sunita, Monica chooses not to dispose of the letter and instead calls Karamchand to warn him about Rajan.

-After Sunita and Mohan reconcile, they arrive in Bangalore for their wedding ceremony, but Sunita runs away to call Karamchand, who is later killed by Rajan's men.
+After Sunita and Mohan reconcile, they arrive in Bangalore for their wedding ceremony, but Sunita writes a letter, detailing all that happened to her and runs away to call Karamchand, who is later killed by Rajan's men.
 When Mohan, Sunita, Nisha, and Montu arrive at Monica's home, Rajan's men break in, tie Monica up, and kidnap them.
 When Nisha escapes, she cuts the noose Mohan is on while standing on Montu.
 Mohan steals the kidnappers car to find Sunita, who is tied to a tree, while Rajan is digging her grave.
 As Mohan unties Sunita after fighting Rajan, Rajan rises up and points their gun at them.
 However, Nisha appears and takes the bullet, sacrificing herself.
 The police then shoot and kill Rajan.
 After the Banjaras bid farewell to Sunita, she reappears, choosing to rejoin them on their journey.